Professor Ewan Pearson

 Biography

-Ewan Pearson is Professor of Diabetic Medicine at the University of Dundee, Visiting Professor at the University of Edinburgh, and Honorary Consultant in Diabetes and Endocrinology at Ninewells Hospital and Medical School in Dundee.
-In the School of Medicine, he is the Head of Division, Population Health & Genomics, and the Director of the Dundee Clinical Academic Track.
+Ewan Pearson is Professor of Diabetic Medicine at the University of Dundee and Honorary Consultant in Diabetes and Endocrinology at Ninewells Hospital and Medical School in Dundee.
+Ewan is an Associate Director for the British Heart Foundation Data Science Centre, where he leads the Diabetes Data Catalyst.

 Media availability